frame-lang/frame_transpiler/docs/source/getting_started/introduction/controller.rst

 The Start State
 ---------------
-The first thing that must be initialized is the start state.
+The first thing that must be initialized in the system is the start state.
 This can be done by direct member variable initialization or in a constructor depending on the particular capabilities of the language.
 Here we see it done in the constructor.